Understanding the Core Values Index Report Share:

 The combination graph provides a lot of information about the weighted energies between your core values and your six contribution types.
 Are you Intuitive and Community focused?
 Is your Banker energy dominant over your Builder core value?
 This chart shows the relationships between your four core value energies and your six contribution types.

-Where I Tend to Vulnerable and Why
+Where I Tend to be Vulnerable and Why

 We all face situations that make us feel vulnerable, and we respond to those circumstances in ways unique to our particular core value energy profile.
 This section provides powerful insight about these situations and provides strategies that help guide you forward.